ben-herm/Isracard-Assignment/README.md

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+This is a simple app that demonstrates Google and Facebook login buttons, collecting user data(name and image) and presenting them in the app.

 ## Table of Contents

 * [Project installation](#installing-new-project)